skywind3000/asyncrun.vim/doc/asyncrun.md

       au User AsyncRunStop copen | wincmd p augroup END

 Vim may parse errorformat-multi-line incorrectly (using %A, %C, %Z) and omit or duplicate output.
-You can ask vim to re-parse quickfix content with copen.
+You can ask vim to re-parse quickfix content with `copen`.
 This autocmd will automatically re-parse quickfix on job completion.

-**A good assistant to asyncrun**

-[asynctasks.vim](https://github.com/skywind3000/asynctasks.vim) a plugin built upon asyncrun, an easy way to use asyncrun.
-It allows you to manage your building, testing and deploying tasks in a global or project local configuration, and run them by their names.

 ## Manual